 Youth & Junior Sailing

 The club provides a range of activities for youth & junior sailors ranging from Learn to Sail programs and family days with camping through to advanced race coaching for our more experienced sailors.
 Sailing is one of the few sports where young people can compete successfully on a level basis against Adults.
-We encourage our young sailors to race so that they may join in with main club races.
+We encourage our young sailors to join in with main club races.
 There are races on Wednesday nights and Sundays, with special awards given for results by Y&J sailors.